Board of Directors

 Doug has a Bachelor of Civil Engineering, a number of postgraduate qualifications and is pursuing a Doctor of Philosophy after completing a research Master in Project, Program and Portfolio management.
 As well as being a presenter and assessor for UNE Partnerships, Doug is an active contributor to industry, including being a sessional academic for Queensland University of Technology, a Fellow of the Institution of Engineers Australia, and Fellow of the Australian Institute of Project Management (AIPM).

-Gary Smith is Academic Director of UNE Partnerships’ Medical Reception program and a successful practice manager of extended-hours and large, multi-services medical practices in the Western Sydney area.
+Gary Smith is Co-Director of UNE Partnerships’ Practice Management portfolio and a successful practice manager of extended-hours and large, multi-services medical practices in the Western Sydney area.
 He is a dedicated Australian practice management professional with a long history as a presenter, assessor and past Academic Director of UNE Partnerships’ Professional Practice Management program.